 Mark 3:8

-Regardless of the attempts of the Jewish leaders to discredit Jesus, His followers and seekers kept growing in number.
-On one side the crowds were rushing toward Him, not His gospel but for receiving quick relief from their burdens and on the other, the evil spirits sort to derail the plan for redemption by revealing Jesus’s identity.
+On one side the crowds were rushing toward Him, not His gospel but for receiving quick relief from their burdens and on the other, the evil spirits sought to derail the plan for redemption by revealing Jesus’s identity.
 No one was interested in letting Christ finish the purpose of His mission but were busy deriving their own needs, a temporary reprieve for the crowds and a more permanent resting place for the spirits.

 He appointed twelve that they might be with him and that he might send them out to preach and to have authority to drive out demons.